 The federal government continues to limit research on marijuana and the individual benefits of its cannabis strains.
 As the industry grows, leaders do their best to make sure cannabis gets the name it deserves.
 It’s up to us, the consumers, to help make sure accurate information is spread from seed to ingestion.
 Because it’s a guarantee that those who are against cannabis legalization will use inaccurate information to defend their case.

 Strain reviews offer consumers the ability to get a more personal reaction from all around and not just small group studies, although both would be great.
 Unfortunately, current study procedures could never involve everyone, and many people react in a different way.
 Currently, those who have a different experience with a certain strain have no real power to be acknowledged for their individual experience.
 Also, given our bodies’ unique endocannabinoid systems, the cannabis experience is nothing if not subjective.

 Strain reviews help people personally adjust to a strain and not rely fully on a broad study.
 Within this industry, the information provided is usually more clinical and precise than emotional.
 That detachment can provide accurate information, which is absolutely critical.

 It could happen.
 You read a description and expect the strain to have certain effects.
-Let's say you think that it’s supposed to uplift one's mood while providing energy.
-But when you finally feel the high, all you want to do is sleep.
-It’s important that the marijuana writers and medical/recreational dispensaries are aware of previously unrecorded effects so that they can adjust their recommendations accordingly.
+Let’s say you think that it’s supposed to uplift one’s mood while providing energy.
+But when you finally feel high, all you want to do is sleep.
+It’s important that the marijuana writers and medical and recreational cannabis dispensaries are aware of previously unrecorded effects so that they can adjust their recommendations accordingly.